Al-Hadi ila'l-Haqq Yahya

-Abūʾl-Ḥusayn Yaḥyā ibn al-Ḥusayn ibn al-Qāsim ibn Ibrāhīm al-Ḥasanī (al-Rass/Medina, 859 – Sa'dah, 18 August 911), better known by his honorific title of al-Hādī ilāʾl-Ḥaqq (الهادي الى الحق), was a religious and political leader in the Arabian Peninsula.
+Abūʾl-Ḥusayn Yaḥyā ibn al-Ḥusayn ibn al-Qāsim ibn Ibrāhīm Ṭabāṭabā al-Ḥasanī (al-Rass/Medina, 859 – Sa'dah, 18 August 911), better known by his honorific title of al-Hādī ilāʾl-Ḥaqq (الهادي الى الحق), was a religious and political leader in the Arabian Peninsula.
 He was the first Zaydi imam who ruled portions of Yemen from 897 to 911.
 He is also the ancestor of the Rassid Dynasty which ruled Yemen intermittently until the North Yemen Civil War in 1962.

 Origin and family

 According to the later Zaydi sources, Yahya ibn al-Husayn was born in Medina in 859.
 However, it appears that he was actually born at a village (likely modern al-Dur or Dur Abi al-Qasim, some 57 km southwest of Medina) near the wadi al-Rass, where his grandfather, al-Qasim "al-Rassi", had settled after bringing his family over from Egypt around 827.
-He was on both sides of his family a descendant of al-Hasan, a son of Ali ibn Abu Talib, the son-in-law of Muhammad and first Shi'a imam: his father al-Husayn was a great-great-grandson of al-Hasan's grandson Ibrahim al-Shibh, while his mother, Umm al-Hasan Fatima, was a great-great-great-granddaughter of al-Hasan's grandson Da'ud.
+He was on both sides of his family a descendant of al-Hasan, a son of Ali ibn Abu Talib, the son-in-law of Muhammad and first Shi'a imam: his father al-Husayn was a great-great-grandson of al-Hasan's grandson Ibrahim al-Shibh, while his mother, Umm al-Hasan Fatima, was a great-great-granddaughter of al-Hasan's grandson Da'ud.

 Yahya was born into a particularly prominent branch of the Hasanid line.
 His grandfather, al-Qasim al-Rassi, was one of the chief authorities of the Zaydi school of Shi'a Islam, and was honoured as "Star of the Family of the Prophet of God" (Najm Āl Rasūl Allāh) and "Interpreter of the Faith" (Turjumān al-Dīn).
 Al-Qasim's brother, Ibn Tabataba, raised a rebellion against the Abbasid Caliphate at Kufa in 814.
 Yahya's father, al-Husayn, was of lesser status, but was accounted a learned man and esteemed as a reliable transmitter of hadiths.

 Yahya married his paternal first cousin, Fatima.
 The couple had nine sons: Muhammad, Ahmad, al-Hasan, Yahya, Isma'il, al-Husayn, Abdallah, Ja'far, and Isa.
 Both Muhammad and Ahmad would succeed their father as imams, and most of the imams of Yemen descend from Ahmad.
 Of the 73 imams of Yemen who followed Yahya, 60 were his direct descendants, and six of the rest were descended from his brother, Abdallah, and his uncle, Muhammad.